 Develop your own thought process and do your own thinking.
 Do your own analysis, create your plan, and execute it.

 That’s how you create conviction and get better as a trader.

 3) Own your crypto trading results

 Closely related to thinking for yourself is owning your results.

-If the losses are due to scammers and winners are due to your brilliance, you have a problem.
+If the losses are due to scammers, the wins can’t be due to brilliance.

-In your account, you alone own your gains, and your losses.
+Your account knows the truth.
+You alone own your gains and your losses.